Indian ed-tech investment has seen a gradual increase with new players such as Reliance entering the space, signalling untapped potential

 On the other hand, in the B2C model, the biggest challenge lies in managing the high customer acquisition costs.
 Reaching out to new customers incurs heavy expenses on marketing and campaigns front.
-Further, to separate themselves from regular content, ed-tech companies need to design content to supplement what students learn at school.
+Further, to separate themselves from regular content, ed-tech companies need to design content that helps students visualise what they learn as theory.

 What has the ed-tech unicorn done differently?

 BYJU’S collects data points from its users to customise the learning modules.
 Based on the user data, ‘educational experts’ from the company call up students regularly to assist them in choosing learning packages.
 This two-fold approach, using technology to create interactive modules and collecting data to individually customise packages, echoes the growing trend of targeted content by ed-tech companies.

 Gamification or application of game mechanics to incentivise learning is becoming popular among children in the K8 segment.
 The company launched the ‘Math App’ for students in class 4 and 5 to convey mathematical concepts using graphs, animations and games.
 “What has worked for us is that the content and media team has a solid foundation in the concepts.
 They are engineers who have subject-matter knowledge and not just design background,” says BYJU’S spokesperson.